Reserve Your Spot with Confidence! Free Cancellation with 24 - 48 Hours Notice and No Penalty for Rescheduling.

 The park is free to enter, though you can pay to get licensed battlefield guides.

-The Museum Visitor’s Center is open 8 am to 5 pm from March 1st through October 31st.
-It has a reduced schedule for the rest of the year and is closed on Thanksgiving, Christmas, and New Year, with an early 1 pm closing on Christmas Eve.
+The Museum and Visitor’s Center is open 8 am to 5 pm from March 1st through November.
+It has a reduced schedule for the rest of the year and is closed on Thanksgiving, Christmas, and New Year.

 Gettysburg Tours: